dart-archive/www.dartlang.org/src/site/docs/spec/index.markdown

 You can find previous editions of the specification at [Standard ECMA-408](http://www.ecma-international.org/publications/standards/Ecma-408-arch.htm).

+## Changes in the 4<sup>th</sup> edition

+The 4<sup>th</sup> edition of the specification has fewer restrictions on Mixins.
+The restrictions on Mixins up until this edition were:
+* Mixins must inherit directly from Object
+* Mixins cannot contain super calls
+* Mixins cannot define constructors
+Only the last one, Mixins cannot define constructors, remains.

+{% comment %}
+Do we want to save this info on this page or delete it?

 ## Changes in the 3<sup>rd</sup> edition

 The 3<sup>rd</sup> edition of the specification added information about the following new language features:

 * Null-aware operators

 * [Generalized tear offs](https://github.com/gbracha/generalizedTearOffs/blob/master/proposal.md)

-{% comment %}
-Do we want to save this info on this page or delete it?

 ## Changes in the 2<sup>nd</sup> edition